-With the exception of oral presentations, students submit work using their candidate number as the identifier rather than their name.
+Wherever possible, students submit work using their student ID as the identifier rather than their name.

 Confirm the procedure for 1st and 2nd marking? [ref: General Regulations paras 11.7-11.9, plus any additional procedures for your programme]

 Confirm the procedure for finalising a student's mark if there is divergence between 1st and 2nd marker?